 - Keep heat absolutely even.

-- Respond immediately when you adjust temperature up or down.
+- Respond immediately when you adjust the temperature up or down.

 - Maintain its temperature when cold ingredients are added.